-Then God communicated with Noah, and He said, "Because I love you, Noah, and all those who will choose to be My children, I will never again destroy the world with a flood of water."
+Then God communicated once more with Noah, and He said, "Because I love you, Noah, and all those who will choose to be My children, I will never again destroy the world with a flood of water."
 Then He said it all again with a rainbow to help us remember His promise.
-He still says it-with yellow, and with rose, and with blue . . . and with lavender!
+He still says it-with yellow, and with rose, and with blue... and with lavender!

-Wednesday, September 15
+Wednesday, October 27